JULIAN OF

 cared whether his dead body should rot covered or naked, for

-the cloak, dared make no answer: it seemed to him that he saw
+and the cloak, dared make no answer: it seemed to him that he

-Christ in Paul, and he worshipped God in Paul's heart: silently
+saw Christ in Paul, and he worshipped God in Paul's heart:

-weeping, he kissed his eyes and his hands, and set out on the
+silently weeping, he kissed his eyes and his hands, and set out

-return journey to the monastery, the same which in aftertime was
+on the return journey to the monastery, the same which in

-captured by the Saracens.
-His steps indeed could not keep pace
+aftertime was captured by the Saracens.
+His steps indeed could

 "Woe is me," he made answer, "that do falsely bear the name of